2020PB/police-brutality/reports/Oregon.md

 ### Police arrest protester on sidewalk | August 28th

-A journalist captures an exchange between an officer and a protester.
+A journalist captures an exchange between an officer and a protester outside Heavenly Donuts on N Lombard.
 The protester is filming the officer.
 The officer tells the protester that he cannot be here without a press pass.
 The protester asks why.
 The officer says that it's been declared a riot.
 The protester asks the officer to define a riot.
 Officers then arrest the protester.

 tags: abuse-of-power, arrest, protester

 id: or-portland-338

-geolocation:
+geolocation: 45.577083,-122.686945

 **Links**